-- 2.6.6 With the safety of the public being a predominant factor of this policy all vehicles involved in an accident, however minor, will be required to submit the vehicle for inspection.
-Upon inspection following an accident, any vehicle that would fail to meet the vehicle testing requirements (section 2.6.1) will be automatically suspended until such time as the vehicle has been re-examined and the necessary approval given. - 2.6.7 In the case of only cosmetic damage following inspection by a Licensing Compliance Officer, a timescale for repair will be set by the Council at the end of which the vehicle must be re-presented to the Council's Licensed Vehicle Testing Depot for a compliance test.
-If the vehicle is not presented for re-inspection by the prescribed date, or the vehicle fails the inspection, it will be automatically suspended until such time as the vehicle meets the Council's Certificate of Compliance test requirements.
-Normally, the period will be set at 1 month for minor failures, however, a shorter period of any length may be set where the vehicle is considered to be in a particularly poor condition and it would not be reasonable to expect members of the public to accept the standard of the vehicle. - 2.6.8 In addition to the above testing requirements, the Council will undertake its own unannounced programme of inspections between formal testing dates. - 2.7 Vehicle type - 2.7.1 Left-hand drive vehicles will not be considered suitable for licensing, save for stretch limousines which will be subject to the specification requirements detailed in Appendix E. This is to ensure that passengers travelling in the front passenger seat are able to exit the vehicle directly onto the footway rather than directly into the carriageway. - 2.7.2 The Council is aware of its duty under the Equality Act 2010 to ensure that there is sufficient provision of wheelchair accessible taxis and private hire vehicles.
-It is equally aware that many persons who travel in wheelchairs prefer to travel in a saloon vehicle as opposed to a purpose-built wheelchair accessible vehicle (WAV). - 2.7.3 The Council will endeavour to ensure that a suitable percentage of the licensed vehicles are purpose-built wheelchair accessible vehicles and that all other vehicles have sufficient space to carry a folding wheelchair.
-The requirement for a proportion of private hire vehicles required to be accessible for wheelchair users will be kept under review and this aspect of the Policy may be revised by the Committee from time to time following public consultation.
+2.6.6 With the safety of the public being a predominant factor of this policy all vehicles involved in an accident, however minor, will be required to submit the vehicle for inspection at the Council's Licensed Vehicle Testing Depot.
+Upon inspection following an accident, any vehicle that would fail to meet the vehicle testing requirements (section 2.6.1) will be automatically suspended until such time as the vehicle has been re-examined and the necessary approval given.

+- 2.6.7 In the case of only cosmetic damage following inspection by a Licensing Compliance Officer, a timescale for repair will be set by the Council at the end of which the vehicle must be re-presented to the Council's Licensed Vehicle Testing Depot for a compliance test.
+If the vehicle is not presented for re-inspection by the prescribed date, or the vehicle fails the inspection, it will be automatically suspended until such time as the vehicle meets the Council's compliance test requirements. - 2.6.8 In addition to the above testing requirements, the Council will undertake its own unannounced programme of inspections between formal testing dates.

+2.7 Vehicle type

+- 2.7.1 Left-hand drive vehicles will not be considered suitable for licensing, save for stretch limousines which will be subject to the specification requirements detailed in Appendix E. This is to ensure that passengers travelling in the front passenger seat are able to exit the vehicle directly onto the footway rather than directly into the carriageway. - 2.7.2 The Council is aware of its duty under the Equality Act 2010 to ensure that there is sufficient provision of wheelchair accessible taxis and private hire vehicles.
+It is equally aware that many persons who travel in wheelchairs prefer to travel in a saloon vehicle as opposed to a purpose-built wheelchair accessible vehicle (WAV). - 2.7.3 To ensure adequate provision, the Council will endeavour to ensure that a suitable percentage of the licensed vehicles are purpose-built wheelchair accessible vehicles and that all other vehicles have sufficient space to carry a folding wheelchair.